lightoj-dev/problem-tutorials/1227/en.md

 **As the weight of each egg will be given in non-decreasing order, there is no need to store their values in an array and sort them.**

-Using a sum variable to compare the total weight with Q and a counter variable will suffice.
+We can use a sum variable and keep adding the weight of each egg to the sum variable until it exceeds **Q**.
+We need a counter variable to keep track of the number of eggs taken so far.
 In the end, we need to print the value of the counter variable.

-###### Although [this O(n^2) solution]( https://github.com/Arfaqur-Rahman/cp/blob/master/LightOJ/1227%20-%20Boiled%20Eggs.cpp ) gets accepted, this approach is not recommended.
-If constraints(T and n) were bigger, this approach might cause you to encounter a TLE.
+###### Although [this O(n^2) solution]( https://github.com/Arfaqur-Rahman/cp/blob/master/LightOJ/1227%20-%20Boiled%20Eggs.cpp ) gets accepted, we can do better.
+An O(n) solution is given below.

 ### C++
 -----